danfuzz/lactoserv/doc/configuration/2-common-configuration.md

 * `flowRate` &mdash; The rate of token flow once any burst capacity is exhausted.
 The rate must be positive.
 * `initialBurst` &mdash; Optional starting amount of available token "burst" before rate limiting takes effect.
-Minimum value `0`.
+Minimum value `0`, and must be no larger than `maxBurst`.
 Defaults to `maxBurst`.
 * `maxBurst` &mdash; The maximum number of tokens that can be built up for a "burst" before rate limiting takes effect.
 Minimum value `1`.
 * `maxQueue` &mdash; Optional maximum possible size of the wait queue, in